-Kalamazoo College is commited to creating and maintaining a community in which students, faculty, and staff can work together in an atmosphere free from all forms of discrimination.
+Kalamazoo College is committed to creating and maintaining a community in which students, faculty, and staff can work together in an atmosphere free from all forms of discrimination.
 Kalamazoo College is strongly opposed to discrimination, including sexual harassment, and such behavior is prohibited by College policy.

 Title IX of the Education Amendments of 1972 provides that: